How to Design a Travel Themed Room

 What better way to reflect on the life-changing journey than by creating my own travel inspired haven about it in my house?
 It was then that I began thinking up ways to turn my office space, into an oasis for me to reflect on past journeys, and get inspired for future ones.

 I started with the color scheme.
 Since Cyprus was my favorite country, I choose a pallet that reminded me of it.
 I selected a variety of different blue tones to reflect the Mediterranean Sea, and golden sandy shades to embody the coastal rock.
+Another great idea is to turn some of your travel photos into an oil painting.
+You can do that with Maven Art.

 For furniture, I purchased a lovely white sideboard from Homegoods with carved designs that reminded me of my second favorite destination, Bali.
 Though the carvings were from India (a place a hope to visit someday), they had similar influences to the Indonesian designs (which are the same religion as India).
 The circular patterns complimented both the rug from Overstock.com and the Mantra Globe Lantern from Zola.com.